-AUDRA MCDONALD is unparalleled in the breadth and versatility of her artistry as both singer and actress.
-With a record-breaking six Tony Awards®, two Grammy Awards®, and a long list of other accolades to her name, she is among today’s most highly regarded performers.
-Blessed with a luminous soprano and an incomparable gift for dramatic truth-telling, she is equally at home on Broadway and opera stages as in roles on film and television.
+Audra McDonald is unparalleled in the breadth and versatility of her artistry, as both a singer and an actress.
+With a record six Tony Awards, two Grammy Awards, and a long list of other accolades to her name, she is among today’s most highly regarded performers.
+Blessed with a luminous soprano and an incomparable gift for dramatic truth telling, she is equally at home on Broadway and opera stages as she is in roles on film and television.
 In addition to her theatrical work, she maintains a major career as a concert and recording artist, regularly appearing on the great stages of the world.

-McDonald made her opera debut in 2006 at Houston Grand Opera, where she starred in a double-bill of Poulenc’s monodrama La voix humaine and the world premiere of its companion piece, Send, written by one of McDonald’s frequent collaborators, Michael John LaChiusa.
+McDonald made her opera debut in 2006 at Houston Grand Opera, where she starred in a double bill: Poulenc’s monodrama La voix humaine and the world premiere of its companion piece, Send, written by one of McDonald’s frequent collaborators, Michael John LaChiusa.
 She made her Los Angeles Opera debut in 2007 starring alongside Patti LuPone in John Doyle’s production of Kurt Weill’s Rise and Fall of the City of Mahagonny.
-The resulting recording won McDonald two Grammy Awards: for Best Opera Recording and Best Classical Album.
+The resulting recording won McDonald two Grammy Awards, for Best Opera Recording and Best Classical Album.

 McDonald’s film career began with her role in Seven Servants in 1996, and her list of credits has since grown to include The Object of My Affection (1998), Cradle Will Rock (1999), It Runs in the Family (2003), The Best Thief in the World (2004), and She Got Problems (2009), a mockumentary movie musical written, starring, and directed by her sister, Alison McDonald.
-Most recently, Audra McDonald appeared in the 2012 release Rampart, starring Woody Harrelson and now available on DVD.
+Most recently, Audra McDonald appeared in the 2012 release Rampart, starring Woody Harrelson.

-As an exclusive Nonesuch recording artist, McDonald has released five solo albums on the label, interpreting songs from the classic (Gershwin, Arlen, and Bernstein) to the contemporary (Michael John LaChiusa, Adam Guettel, and Ricky Ian Gordon).
+As an exclusive Nonesuch recording artist, McDonald released her most recent album, Go Back Home, in 2013, marking her first solo disc in seven years.
+She has released four previous solo albums on the label, interpreting songs from the classic (Gershwin, Arlen, and Bernstein) to the contemporary (Michael John LaChiusa, Adam Guettel, and Ricky Ian Gordon).
 The New York Times dubbed her first Nonesuch album, 1998’s Way Back to Paradise, as Adult Record of the Year.
 Following the best-selling How Glory Goes in 2000 and Happy Songs in 2002, she released the 2006 album Build a Bridge, which saw the singer stretch her repertoire to include songs by the likes of Randy Newman, Elvis Costello/Burt Bacharach, Rufus Wainwright, and Nellie McKay.
-Her newest album, Go Back Home, released in May 2013, is her most personal recording to date, featuring songs by Sondheim, Guettel, Kander & Ebb, and introducing a new generation of songwriters including Adam Gwon and Goldrich & Heisler.
-McDonald’s ensemble recordings include the acclaimed EMI version of Bernstein’s Wonderful Town conducted by Sir Simon Rattle, the New York Philharmonic release of Sondheim’s Sweeney Todd, and Dreamgirls in concert, as well as the first recording of Rodgers and Hammerstein’s Allegro and Broadway cast albums of Carousel, Ragtime, Marie Christine, 110 in the Shade, and The Gershwins’ Porgy and Bess.
+Her ensemble recordings include the acclaimed EMI version of Bernstein’s Wonderful Town conducted by Sir Simon Rattle, the New York Philharmonic release of Sondheim’s Sweeney Todd, and Dreamgirls in concert, as well as the first recording of Rodgers and Hammerstein’s Allegro and Broadway cast albums of Carousel, Ragtime, Marie Christine, 110 in the Shade, and The Gershwins’ Porgy and Bess.
 She is also featured on a number of audiovisual recordings available on DVD and Blu-ray, including Sondheim!
-The Birthday Concert, Christmas with the Mormon Tabernacle Choir and Orchestra at Temple Square, Weill – Rise and Fall of the City of Mahagonny, Bernstein – Wonderful Town, Audra McDonald – Live at the Donmar, London, and My Favorite Broadway: The Leading Ladies.
+The Birthday Concert; Christmas with the Mormon Tabernacle Choir and Orchestra at Temple Square; Weill – Rise and Fall of the City of Mahagonny; Bernstein – Wonderful Town; Audra McDonald: Live at the Donmar, London; and My Favorite Broadway: The Leading Ladies.

-McDonald’s other accolades include four Drama Desk Awards, three Outer Critics Circle Awards, four NAACP Image Awards nominations, an Ovation Award, a Theatre World Award, and the Drama League’s 2000 Distinguished Achievement in Musical Theatre and 2012 Distinguished Performance Award.
-In addition to her five Tony Awards, she received nominations for her performances in Marie Christine and 110 in the Shade.
+McDonald’s other accolades include five Drama Desk Awards, five Outer Critics Circle Awards, four NAACP Image Awards nominations, an Ovation Award, a Theatre World Award, and the Drama League’s 2000 Distinguished Achievement in Musical Theatre and 2012 Distinguished Performance Award.
+In 2013 she was named Musical America’s “Musician of the Year” and joined the esteemed company of previous winners such as Leonard Bernstein, Leontyne Price, Beverly Sills, and Yo-Yo Ma.
+Besides her six Tony wins, she has received nominations for her performances in Marie Christine and 110 in the Shade.